Sir-Hedgehog/job4j_counter/README.md

 ![MVC](https://javabeat.net/wp-content/uploads/2014/02/model-1-arch.jpg)

 ## Use case
-This app can be pushed and used with any development environment that supports Kotlin (IntellijIDEA, others), server container (tomcat, glassfish, others) and postman.
+1) This app can be pushed and used with any development environment that supports Kotlin (IntellijIDEA, others), server container (tomcat, glassfish, others) and postman.
+2) Use project [job4j_counter_web](https://github.com/Sir-Hedgehog/job4j_counter_web), which contains frontend part of this project.

 ## Steps of work
-After you pushed webapp, you can use it with help postman.
-Steps of work are next:

-I. Add new product;
+1) Choose products from list;

-II.
-Send map of products with its weight;
+2) Send map of products with its weights;

+3) Add new product;

 ## Testing
-This project contains basic tests (JUnit5, Mockito) for this webapp yet.
+This project contains basic tests (JUnit, Mockito) for this webapp yet.
 So you can check it.

 ## Used technologies
 * Kotlin;
-* JavaScript;
-* Vue.js 3;
 * PostgreSQL;
 * Liquibase;
 * Spring Boot;
 * Spring MVC;
 * Spring Web;
 * Spring Data JPA;
-* Spring MVC;
 * Spring Validation;
+* Hibernate Search (Lucene);
+* Lombok;
+* Gradle;
 * Mockito;
-* JUnit 5;
+* JUnit;
 * Apache Tomcat Server

 ## Author